ronyan/VATCANSitu/README.md

 The latest nightly build is available at appveyor (click the badge below, then "Artifact" and download the dll).
 Will have the most up to date development features.

-Additional Features in the Nightly Build:

-1. Keyboard command for PTL all (F3) and Bypass all filters (F9)

-Planned features for future updates:
-1. Configuration for tags and H/O Persist and H/O warn.
-2. Flights of interest (FOI) will show with an alpha tag -- "A flight of Interest.
-A flight of Interest (FOI) is a target that is not yet under the jurisdiction of this workstation, ... but this Master sector will be the first internal sector to have jurisdiction for the flight of Interest.
-The flight will not be affected by altitude filters."
-3. Keyboard commands (F commands)

 [![Build status](https://ci.appveyor.com/api/projects/status/github/ronyan/VATCANSitu?branch=master)](https://ci.appveyor.com/project/ronyan/vatcansitu)

 ### Latest Version 0.4.5.0 03APR2021